micro-os-plus/diag-trace-xpack/README.md

 #### meson

-To integrate the µOS++ diag-trace source library into a meson application, add this folder to the build:
+Similarly, to integrate the µOS++ diag-trace source library into a meson application, download this project into a folder and add it to the build:

 ```meson
 subdir('xpacks/micro-os-plus-diag-trace')